How to Read Your Kundli

 Step 1: Find the Chart Anchor

 Start with the lagna because it sets the first house and defines the whole chart orientation.
 Then check the Moon because it shows how the mind receives life.
+In real chart work, astrologers still cross-check this with house ownership, aspects, dignity, and dasha activation before giving a confident conclusion.

 Step 2: Read the Houses

 Notice which houses contain planets, which houses are empty, and which house lords are strong or weak.
 A house becomes important when it has both occupancy and strong rulership.
+In real chart work, astrologers still cross-check this with house ownership, aspects, dignity, and dasha activation before giving a confident conclusion.

 Step 3: Judge the Planets

 Ask what each planet naturally signifies, where it sits, which houses it rules, and whether its sign dignity helps or weakens it.
 This is where the chart stops being generic.
+In real chart work, astrologers still cross-check this with house ownership, aspects, dignity, and dasha activation before giving a confident conclusion.

 Step 4: Add Timing

 Only after the structure is clear should you check the active Mahadasha, Antardasha, and major transits.
 Timing tells you which chart promise is speaking now.
+In real chart work, astrologers still cross-check this with house ownership, aspects, dignity, and dasha activation before giving a confident conclusion.

 Want Pandit Sharma to explain your chart in plain language instead of reading it alone?